shyrwinsia/forex-pearson/README.md

 To install the dependencies, run this command:

 ```
-npm install
+$ yarn
 ```

-The source code is written in Typescript so it has to be translated to Javascript.
-To do this, run this command:
+For development, run this command:

 ```
-npm run-script build
+$ yarn start
 ```

-## Running

-To run the script, run this command:
+To bundle for production:

 ```
-npm start
+$ yarn dist
 ```

-Then run the index.html

 # Todo

 - [ ] Add filters in the UI
 - [ ] Add 5 min, 1 hr, 4 hr timeframe
-- [ ] Create as Electron Standalone
+- [x] Create as Electron Standalone
-- [ ] Package with Parcel
+- [x] Package with Parcel
 - [ ] Create installer for Windows and Mac

 ## License